Integrating Diffusion-based Multi-task Learning with Online Reinforcement Learning for Robust Quadruped Robot Control: Introduction

 \section{Introduction}

-Recent advancements in generative modeling, especially diffusion models, have demonstrated remarkable capabilities in capturing complex, high-dimensional, and multi-modal data distributions.
-These models excel in multi-task learning scenarios by effectively modeling diverse skill sets within a unified framework, enabling strong generalization and sample efficiency.
-Moreover, diffusion models naturally support language conditioning, facilitating more intuitive and flexible human-robot interaction.
-Their success has been widely documented in domains such as text-to-image generation \cite{gan, ldm}, speech synthesis \cite{tts}, and robotic manipulation \cite{umi, diffusionpolicy, DP3, dppo}, where they have set new state-of-the-art benchmarks.
+Recent advances in generative modeling, particularly diffusion models, have demonstrated remarkable capabilities in capturing complex, high-dimensional, and multi-modal data distributions.
+Their success has been widely documented in domains such as text-to-image generation \cite{ldm, sd3}, video generation \cite{sora}, and speech synthesis \cite{tts}, where they have set new state-of-the-art benchmarks.
+In the field of robotics, diffusion-based imitation learning has been extensively applied to robotic manipulation tasks from small-scale policies \cite{umi, diffusionpolicy, DP3, dppo} to large Vision-Language-Action models \cite{pi0, rdt, agibot}.
+These models have achieved significantly superior performance compared to previous methods, especially in language-conditioned control and visual understanding tasks.

-Despite these promising attributes, the application of diffusion models to multi-task learning in legged locomotion remains limited.
-This is primarily due to several challenges unique to legged robots.
-Firstly, the complex and highly nonlinear dynamics of quadruped robots significantly complicate imitation learning, as the compounding errors during training can easily lead to unstable locomotion.
-Secondly, task transition under such complex dynamics becomes even more challenging compared to manipulation tasks, especially given the frequent absence of data capturing the intermediate transition phases, which are essential for ensuring smooth and robust gait transitions across diverse tasks.
-Lastly, the substantial computational demands of diffusion models present significant obstacles to real-time control, especially on resource-constrained legged robotic platforms that require high-frequency inference.
+Despite these excellent attributes, the application of diffusion models to multi-task learning in legged locomotion is still relatively unexplored.
+This gap stems from several challenges specific to legged robots.
+First, the complex and highly nonlinear dynamics of quadruped systems make imitation learning difficult, as accumulated errors during training often result in unstable motion.
+Second, fast and robust transitions between tasks are required in locomotion tasks, which are challenging due to the scarcity of data capturing intermediate transition phases.
+Finally, the high computational cost of diffusion models poses a major barrier to real-time deployment, especially on resource-limited legged platforms that depend on high-frequency control.